How to Stretch Your Straw Hat Easily | Six Best Methods

 Step 2: Expose Your Hat to The Steam

-Also DO NOT, let the moisture collect in the sweatband.
-Wipe the moisture in the sweatband frequently with a microfiber cloth to avoid damage.
+Also DO NOT, let the moisture collect on the sweatband.
+Wipe the moisture on the sweatband frequently with a microfiber cloth to avoid damage.

 Step 3: Let the Hat Cool and Dry

-After steaming, let the hat cool on a hat form.
-Repeat the process for effective results.
+After steaming, let the hat cool on a hat form a minimum of 24 hours and up to 48 hours for best results.
+Repeat the process as needed.

 Stretch Your Straw Hat By Spraying and Blow Drying

-During the spraying and blow-drying process, the fibers of the hat bring some changes within themselves by loosening.
+During the spraying and blow-drying process, the fibers of the hat will loosen.
 When you wear your hat, this enables the fibers to adjust to the size of your head.

 Materials Needed: